CleverTap/clevertap-ios-sdk/StarterProject/Pods/CleverTap-iOS-SDK/README.md

         If your main app is also a watchOS Host, and you wish to capture custom events from your watchOS app:

-        - follow the steps above, but add CleverTapSDK.hostwatchos.framework instead of CleverTapSDK.framework.
+        - follow the steps above, and set the `CLEVERTAP_HOST_WATCHOS` Preprocessor Macro in your Xcode build settings.
         - add [the CleverTapWatchOS Swift framework](https://github.com/CleverTap/clevertap-ios-sdk/tree/master/CleverTapWatchOS) to your watchOS Extension target(s).

         If you also wish to capture custom events from your main App Extension target(s):

-        - add the CleverTapSDK.appex.framework to those target(s)
+        - add the CleverTapAppEx.framework to those target(s)

+        For tvOS:
+        - add the CleverTapTVOS.framework to your tvOS target.

 3. Add Your CleverTap Account Credentials